Considering the potential side effects, deciding whether or not use pharmaceutical treatments for Cushing’s disease is stressful.

 In patients who are not polydipsic, patients in which water consumption cannot be monitored, and patients in which polydipsia is due to another underlying disease (eg, diabetes mellitus), mitotane should be administered for a maximum of 5-7 days prior to testing.

-The goal of treatment is to have both the pre- and post-cortisol measurement in the normal range.
+The goal of treatment for Cushing’s Disease is to have both the pre- and post-cortisol measurement in the normal range.

 Maintenance therapy (50 mg/kg q 7-10 days) is started once the ACTH stimulation test is adequately suppressed and prednisone therapy (if necessary) has been discontinued.